nordstream3/FOC/README.md

 ## License
-FreeDrive is released under the CERN Open Hardware License (OHL), developed by the European Organization for Nuclear Research.
+FOC_KING is released under the CERN Open Hardware License (OHL), developed by the European Organization for Nuclear Research.
 In short, it is a permissive license that allows anyone to use, modify, and distribute the licensed hardware, as long as they provide attribution to the original creators and distribute their modifications under the same license.

 ## Acknowledgements
-FreeDrive is built on the work of the [VESC project](https://github.com/vedderb/bldc) and the contributions of its developers and contributors.
+FOC_KING is built on the work of the [VESC project](https://github.com/vedderb/bldc) and the contributions of its developers and contributors.
 Many thanks to *mxlemming* (aka [David Molony](https://github.com/davidmolony/MESC_FOC_ESC)) and *crinq* on the vesc forum on discord for their careful review and advice.
 Also this project is inspired by the format and concept of the [MP2](https://github.com/badgineer/MP2-ESC) by *badgineer* and the [Cheap Focer2](https://github.com/shamansystems/Cheap-FOCer-2/blob/Developer-Branch/README.md) by *shaman*.

 ><sub>[markdownguide.org/basic-syntax](https://www.markdownguide.org/basic-syntax/)</sub>
 ><sub>[www.markdownguide.org/hacks/](https://www.markdownguide.org/hacks/)</sub>